lablup/backend.ai-docs-webui/docs/sessions_all/sessions_all.rst

 In this window, you can enter and execute any code you want by using the environment that session provides.
-The code is executed on one of the Backend.AI nodes where the compute session is actually created and there is no need to configure a separate environment on the local machine.
+The code is executed on one of the GPU Platform nodes where the compute session is actually created and there is no need to configure a separate environment on the local machine.

 .. image:: notebook_code_execution.png